matt-ucd/Mooventure/ProjectDocumentTemplate.md

 ### Improvements

 * Found player movement felt too slippery and floaty.
-Altered the player gravity, speed, and jump height to attain a more deseriable movement.
+Altered the player gravity, speed, and jump height to attain a more desirable movement.
 * The initial camera didn't feel quite right for a 2D platformer, so it was updated to Mario World style camera.
 * Initial knockback force from turkeys was too strong.
 Adjusted until it felt right.
 * The player was initially able to move during knockback, so all velocity is removed on collision, and the player is stunned for a short time.